Skip to main content

 Start free — no card, no trial countdown

 You have a PDF.
-You have 50 free credits waiting.
+You have 50 welcome credits waiting — enough for a 5-minute podcast on us.
 The signup is 30 seconds, the upload is 5 seconds, the generation is 2-5 minutes.
 By the time you finish your next coffee, your first podcast-from-PDF is in your ears.
+When you want more, recharge from €2.29 — no subscription required.

 Sign up free at app.podhoc.com →